SEARCH UNIVERSITY LIBRARIES

 Examples of title searches:

-Author searches work for individuals and organizations.
+Author/Creator searches work for individuals, organizations, editors, composers, illustrators—anyone who might be identified as being part of creating an item in our collections.
 When searching for an individual you can use all or part of the author or artist’s name in Last Name, First Name format.
-When searching for organizations, you can use the group’s name as usual.
+When searching for other entities associated with an item, you can use the entities’ name as usual.
 Searching by name is easier when the individual has a more unique name - for very common names, try searching in conjunction with a title or subject as an advanced keyword search instead.
 For more information on keyword searches, see above.

 Subject searches are based on the Library of Congress' Subject Headings (LCSH) list.
 These terms are specifically chosen for materials for organizational and retrieval purposes.
 They are not as intuitive to use as keyword searches, especially with more complex topics, but they are much more specific and comprehensive.
 If you're having difficulty starting out with a subject search, try a keyword search instead.
 If you find one really good resource in the search results, check the subject headings on its record page to find more materials like it.